 Tomatoes were finally added in the 1800s, taking the recipe much closer to what we know today.
 We doubt many sauces have a history as interesting!

-It's In Every Kitchen
+Tomato Sauce Is In Every Kitchen

 You can’t argue with this; it’s unusual for a household not to stock any Ketchup.
 In many cases people will have one in the fridge as well as a couple of bottles waiting on standby in the cupboard.